Severina7/zillow_project/README.md

 - Alternative hypothesis: $H_{A}$: there is a correlation between the indoor square footage and the tax value of the properties.

 ## Executive Summary - Conclusions & Next Steps
-  - The goal of this project was to build a model that could predict whether a client would churn based on the previous data
+  - The goal of this project was to build a model that could predict propery tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
-  - Only classification models were used (Decision tree, Random Forest, K-Nearest Neighbor, Logistic Regression)
+  - Only Regression models were used ()
   - Findings:
     * The best model with the features used is the Decision Tree model.
     * Its accuray is 76%  compared to the baseline at 73%
     * Some features prevent churn and are worth examining

+## Pipeline stages breakdown
-Plan
+### General Plan

- Create README.md with data dictionary, project and business goals, come up with initial hypotheses.
+  - Create README.md with data dictionary, project and business goals, come up with initial hypotheses.
- Acquire data from the Codeup Database and create a function to automate this process.
-Save the function in an acquire.py file to import into the Final Report Notebook.
+  - Acquire data from the Codeup Database and create a function to automate this process.
- Clean and prepare data for the first iteration through the pipeline, MVP preparation.
-Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the funtion.
+  - Clean and prepare data for the first iteration through the pipeline, MVP preparation.
+Create a function to automate the process, add it to the Aquire function together to form a wrangle.py file.
+  - Prepare data in Final Report Notebook by importing and using the funtion.
- Clearly define two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
+  - Clearly define three hypotheses, produce charts to observe the data, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
- Establish a baseline accuracy and document well.
+  - Establish a baseline RMSE and document well.
- Train three different classification models.
+  - Train three different regression models.
- Evaluate models on train and validate datasets.
+  - Evaluate models on train and validate datasets.
- Choose the model with that performs the best and evaluate that single model on the test dataset.
+  - Choose the model with that performs the best and evaluate that single model on the test dataset.
- Create csv file with the measurement id, the probability of the target values, and the model's prediction for each observation in my test dataset.
- Document conclusions, takeaways, and next steps in the Final Report Notebook.
+  - Document conclusions, takeaways, and next steps in the Final Report Notebook.

+  ### General Plan -> Acquire
+    I have created a function <font color = 'brown'>get_connection</font> that uses login info from env.py file to access Codeup database.
+    It returns a string that can be used in another function <font color = 'brown'>wrangle_zillow</font> to return a dataframe from the SQL database

+  ### General Plan -> Acquire -> Prepare
+    - Check for null values and drop them if they are not in great numbers (for example more than 15% of the data.
+This will also depend on the size of the data)
+    - Check for hard to read columns names to rename them appropriately
+    - Check for irrelevant columns (that won't impact the analysis and the modeling) and drop them
+    - Check for incompatible data types (example: data should be int64 but is object or float)
+    - Do a univariate exploration through charts and columns observation
+  ### General Plan -> Acquire -> Prepare -> Explore
+    **I will scale the data but assign the scaled data to a different variable tahn train and explore my train data with the train dataframe**

+    - I will use Standard, Robust, and Quantile scalers
+    - I will perform an exploration of the data to determine which columns are potential drivers of the tax value
+    - For the exploration I will use appropriate charts and statistical tests to show that there is or there is not a correlation between the independent variables (bedrooms, bathrooms, and square footage) and tax value.
+  ### General Plan -> Acquire -> Prepare -> Explore -> Model
+    - Examine the shape of the tax value column to determine what model would work best
+    - Determine a baseline that will be used to compare the the models I will be creating
+    - Create an OLS, a LassoLars with alpha=3, and a Tweedie Regressor with power=1 & 3 and alpha=3
+    - Run the models on validate as well
+    - Compute an RMSE for each model and its validate and compare them all
+    - Choose the best model and run it on the test dataset
+  ### General Plan -> Acquire -> Prepare -> Explore -> Model -> Deliver
+    - Introduce myself and my project goals at the beginning of my notebook walkthrough.
+    - Summarize my findings at the beginning like I would for an Executive Summary.
+(Don't throw everything out that I learned from Storytelling) .
+    - Walk my audience through the analysis I did to answer my questions and that lead to my findings.
+(Visualize relationships and Document takeaways.)
+    - Clearly call out the questions and answers I am analyzing as well as offer insights and recommendations based on my findings.
+  ## To Reproduce my project
+    You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.
+    - This README.md
+    - The wrangle.py file
+    - Add your own env file to your directory. (user, password, host)
+    - Run the final_report.ipynb notebook